Ball x Pit

-Ball x Pit is a video game developed by Kenny Sun and published by Devolver Digital.
-It was released on Nintendo Switch, PlayStation 5, Windows, macOS and Xbox Series X and Series S in October 2025 with a Nintendo Switch 2 version released later that month.
+Ball x Pit is a roguelike video game developed by Kenny Sun and published by Devolver Digital.
+It was released on macOS, Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S in October 2025, with a Nintendo Switch 2 version released later that month.
 The game combines two separate gameplay loops, an Arkanoid-inspired action stage where the player defeats monsters by bouncing balls against them, and a city builder stage where resources collected can be used to improve buildings that grant new characters and abilities in the action stage.

 Gameplay

 Ball x Pit takes place in the ruins of Ballbylon after the city was destroyed by a meteor, leaving a giant pit.
 Adventurers come to the ruins to seek riches of the former city but must face hordes of monsters that lurk in the pit.

-The game was described by Game Informer as a game that combines roguelike, bullet hell and town-building simulation genres.
+Game Informer describes it as a game that combines roguelike, bullet hell and town-building simulation genres.

 The game has two separate stages.
 The first stage is inspired by block breaker games like Arkanoid.
 In this stage, the player controls one of several adventurers, launching various balls at enemy forces that march slowly towards them; if any monster reaches the bottom of the field, they will damage the adventurer, and the run will be over if the adventurer takes too much damage.
 Each adventurer starts with a certain inventory of balls, some which can inflict special damage to the monsters.
 Similar to Vampire Survivors, collecting gems dropped by the monsters levels up the adventurer, giving them the choice to add new balls, leveling up existing balls, or receiving passive items that affect the gameplay loop.
 At times, monsters will drop a special item that can be fissioned to drop several powerups, or used to fuse two existing balls into one with the effects of both, or evolve balls into a more powerful version.
 Each run is broken into multiple segments; the early segments end with a mini-boss fight while the final stage is against a powerful boss character.

 After either completing a run or losing all health, the adventurer returns to the surface to work on expanding a small village adjacent to the elevator that takes them into the pit.
 Using gold, blueprints, and material resources like wood and stone collected during the action stage, the player can build resource spaces or start the construction of buildings which can bring in additional adventurer characters or improve the attributes of all characters at the start of the action stage.
 The player can also expand the size of the village or upgrade existing structures with gold.
 To complete most of these actions or to collect resources, the player can assign workers to these spaces.
 The workers can collect resources or advance construction of buildings.
 Over multiple runs, the player can also gain gears from boss fights that allow the pit elevator to reach different levels with new monsters and bosses to defeat.